Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization: Application to quantum characterization

-We next consider a discrepancy model, added externally to the simulation model as in \eqref{model_R0}-\eqref{model_R1}, and given by a Gaussian process with the squared exponential covariance kernel \eqref{cov_quantum} with $\gamma = 2$.
-Since we have analytical formulas for the eigenpairs of squared-exponential covariance kernels, we opt for the method of Section \ref{sec:approx_likelihood} to evaluate the likelihood function \eqref{likelihood_quantum} in a numerically stable and efficient way.
-Retaining only $r=5$ eigen-modes (out of $n=500$) in the eigen-expansion of each covariance kernel, when a Gaussian measure $\mu$ with standard deviation $\sigma = 0.01$ is used, enables us to approximate the covariance matrices with relative errors smaller than $10^{-2}$ in Frobenius norm.
+We next consider a discrepancy model, added externally to the simulation model as in \eqref{model_R0}-\eqref{model_R1}, and given by a Gaussian process with the exponential covariance kernel \eqref{cov_quantum} with $\gamma = 1$.
+We utilize the method of Section \ref{sec:marginal_likelihood}, retaining only the $r=50$ largest eigenvalues (and corresponding eigenvectors) of the covariance matrix, and marginalize over the remaining $n-r = 450$ eigenmodes.

-The posterior densities and the mean and standard deviation of the five main parameters $\bt$ can be found in Figure \ref{fig:posteriors} and Table \ref{tab:stat}, respectively.
-The mean of hyper-parameters, i.e., the standard deviations of experimental noise and the covariance kernel parameters, are given in Table \ref{tab:mean_hyper}.
-We also overlay 500 realizations of the predictive Gaussian process overlaid on top of the experimental measurements, see the middle panels in Figure \ref{fig:ramsey01_all_cases} and Figure \ref{fig:ramsey12_all_cases}.
-Each realization of the Gaussian process is drawn from the predictive conditional distribution, as explained in Section \ref{sec:prediction}.
-The predicted realizations show better qualitative agreement and consistency with experimental measurements, compared to the previous case where model discrepancy is ignored.
+The posterior densities and the mean and standard deviation of the five model parameters $\bt$ can be found in Figure \ref{fig:posteriors} and Table \ref{tab:stat}, respectively.
+The mean of the hyper-parameters, i.e., the standard deviations of experimental noise and the covariance kernel parameters, are given in Table \ref{tab:mean_hyper}.
+We also overlay 1000 realizations of the predictive Gaussian process overlaid on top of the experimental measurements, see the bottom panels in Figure \ref{fig:ramsey01_all_cases} and Figure \ref{fig:ramsey12_all_cases}.
+Each realization is obtained by solving Lindblad's equation using a posterior sample of system parameters and adding a realization of the zero-mean Gaussian process with a deterministic covariance kernel obtained from the mean of the hyper-parameters, as explained in Section \ref{sec:prediction}.